appai-dev/sarcasmio/README.md

 # Sarcasmio

-Artificial intelligence has continued to revolutionize the way we interact with technology, with the OpenAI API being one of the most powerful AI tools available today.
-In order to better understand its capabilities, our team decided to take a unique approach: we created a fun, engaging Node.js app called Sarcasmio.
-The goal of this project was to see just how easy and effective it was to work with the OpenAI API by leveraging its potential for humor and wit.
+As artificial intelligence has continued to revolutionize the way we interact with technology, we ask the important sarcastic questions like why?
+And WTF is OpenAI API?
+Are we all going to be put out of a job soon?
+In order to better understand its capabilities, I decided to explore how sarcastic the OpenAI API is.
+With the goal of the project to see just how easy and effective is to build a quick app to see how sarcastic it could get.

 ## Installation